microsoft/Project-Yellowstone-Documentation/business-central/powerbi-configure-business-central-finance-apps.md

 Repeat steps 2-3 for the date setup under **Customer Ledger Entry Filters** and **Vendor Ledger Entry Filters**.

+The following fields are available on the **Setup for Power BI Connector** page:

 |No.| Data Area                         | Field Name    | Description                                                                                               |
 |---| ---                               | ---           | ---                                                                                                       |
 |1  | Income Statement and G/L Budgets	| Start Date    | Specifies the starting date to apply to a range of Income Statement G/L entries and G/L Budget entries.   |